eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 3.1 Introduction

-This chapter describes the EUDI Wallet ecosystem as it is foreseen in [European Digital Identity Regulation].
+This chapter describes the EUDI Wallet ecosystem as it is foreseen in the [European Digital Identity Regulation].
 The different roles in the EUDI Wallet ecosystem are described in Figure 1 and detailed in the following sections.